A Comprehensive Survey on Generative Diffusion Models for Structured Data: Domain-specific Applications

 \subsection{Recommendation Systems (RecSys)}

 RecSys aim at modelling personalised users' preferences based on their previous user-item interactions such as clicks, ratings, or purchases \cite{zhang2021artificial}.
-Due to their profound significant value in industry, research on RecSys has progressed from traditional methods such as collaborative filtering (CF) based techniques \cite{he2016fast} to learning-based techniques \cite{sun2019bert4rec}.
+Due to their profound significant value in industry, research on RecSys has progressed from traditional methods such as collaborative filtering (CF) based techniques \cite{he2016fast} to deep learning methodologies \cite{sun2019bert4rec}.
 However, they often show limited generalisation performance, on account of weak collaborative signals, inadequate latent representations, or noisy data scenarios \cite{du2023sequential}.
-Researchers have explored the generative models of VAE \cite{liang2018variational} and GAN \cite{ren2020sequential} to mitigate these challenges, but these models also have their own limitations, including restricted capability in capturing personalised user preferences (from VAE-based models) and training instability (from GAN-based models) \cite{wang2023diffusion}.
-To address the issues, researchers have delved into diffusion models, a rising star in deep generative models, due to their strong representation capability and training stability.
+Researchers have explored the generative models of VAE \cite{liang2018variational} and GAN \cite{ren2020sequential} to mitigate these challenges, but these models also have their own limitations of restricted capability in capturing personalised user preferences (from VAE-based models) and training instability (from GAN-based models) \cite{wang2023diffusion}.
+To address the issues, researchers have delved into diffusion models, owing to their strong representation capability and training stability.

-Walker et al. \cite{walker2022recommendation} propose \textbf{Co}llaborative \textbf{Di}ffusion \textbf{Ge}nerative \textbf{M}odel (\textit{CODIGEM}), which is the first work exploiting diffusion models on RecSys.
+Walker \textit{et al}. \cite{walker2022recommendation} propose CODIGEM, which is the first work exploiting diffusion models on RecSys.
 It generates strong collaborative signals and robust latent representations on user-item interactions, thus outperforming previous VAE-based works.
 However, the model falls short in handling sequential scenarios.